HOUSE SWAPPING

 However!

-The silver linings from this trip are almost entirely due to being stranded at the top of a mountain.
-First, the views were absolutely spectacular.
+I’m a silver linings kind of person, and the silver linings from this trip are almost entirely due to being stranded at the top of a mountain.
+First, the views were absolutely spectacular, and so we never felt like we were missing out on a true Costa Rican experience.
 Second, the exotic wildlife encounters filled my heart with awe and joy.
-We had a resident praying mantis, we would exchange birdcalls with a mating pair of toucans that lived in the trees on our property, and we watched the circle of life when a giant raptor carried off the carcass of an equally huge lizard.
-We found creative ways to make the most of our magical mountain-top pool.
+Not only did we have a resident praying mantis, we also had nightly honking conversations with a mating pair of toucans in the trees on our property, and we watched the circle of life when a giant raptor carried off the carcass of an equally huge lizard.
+We found creative ways to make the most of our private magical mountain-top pool.
 And most importantly: we spent a lot of time enjoying our peaceful solitude.
 Despite its challenges, that trip to Costa Rica lives in my memory as three weeks in a jungle paradise.